ElektraInitiative/libelektra/.github/CONTRIBUTING.md

   for discussions.
 - Create a [decision](/doc/decisions/README.md) describing you want to do to keep the discussion more efficient and architecture documented.

+# Labels

+- If you do not want your PR to be merged, please label the PR with the label "work in progress".
+- If you included changes after a review and you think you are ready, please tag your PR with the label "ready to merge".